Rohan-025/hospital-etl-project/README.md

 EMR - (Tables) Azure SQL server, there are 2 sql server instances containing data from 2 hospitals Claims - (Flat files) in ADLS landing zone container

+# storage account - rohannewaccount1

+-- landing
+-- bronze
+-- silver
+-- bronze
+-- config (for creating metadata deriven pipeline)
+    -- emr data
+            -- load_config.csv

+## we will be creating a metadriven pipeline

+-- IR

+    -- LS
+        ADLS
+        Azure SQL server
+        azure key vault
+        delta lake

+    -- datasets

+        Delimited text - ADLS Gen 2 (file name/ filepath/ fileformat) Tables -         AZURE SQL (server databasename/ schemaname/ tablename) Parquet -        ADLS gen 2
+        Delta Table-     Azure delta table

+-- now we are making a generic ls thus the db name is not defined at the ls level we will dynamically add it -- pipeline
+        data set
+                ls
+    now this heirarchy is sor tof imp, cause we pass the value of the param at any lvl and it flows thorugh every level thus we will pass the param of db name in the pipeline or data set synamically not in the ls itself

 ## creating the metadata table